Tetrabyte/SecureSend/README.md

 ------

-Password Pusher is an opensource application to communicate passwords over the web.
+Tbyte Secure Send is an opensource application to communicate passwords over the web.
 Links to passwords expire after a certain number of views and/or time has passed.

 Hosted at [pwpush.com](https://pwpush.com) but you can also easily run your own private instance with just a few steps.